ROCm/rocSOLVER/docs/howto/memory.rst

 Setting the workspace
 ------------------------------

-By calling the function ``rocblas_set_workspace``, the user may pass a pointer to device memory to rocBLAS that will be used as the workspace for rocSOLVER.
+By calling the function ``rocblas_set_workspace``, the user can pass a pointer to device memory to rocBLAS that will be used as the workspace for rocSOLVER.
 For example:

 .. code-block:: cpp